OSU, WSU ask court to prevent departing Pac-12 schools from standing in way of rebuilding conference - KTVZ

 “It seems obvious that any 9 members can declare the fate of the conference at any time,” the representative wrote, according to the filing.

-The court filing seeks to protect Oregon State and Washington State from that possibility.
+The legal action seeks to protect Oregon State and Washington State from that possibility.
 A hearing on their request is set for Monday.
+The two schools are seeking a declarative judgment from the court.

-Oregon State and Washington State are likely heading for some type of partnership with schools currently in the Mountain West, but how that works and what it might be called has yet to be determined, a person with direct knowledge of the situation told The Associated Press on Friday.
+Oregon State and Washington State are likely heading for some type of partnership with schools currently in the Mountain West, but how that will work is a long way from resolved.

-“Under what sort of banner, under what flag they play, that’s not clear yet,” said the person, who spoke on condition of anonymity because the schools and Mountain West were not making their internal discussions public.

-In an interview with the president of the students’ association earlier this week, Oregon State President Jayathi Murth and athletic director Scott Barnes addressed the uncertain future of the school’s conference affiliation.
+“This is a very complex situation as it relates to what our relationship with the Mountain West might look like.
+And all options are open in terms of what it could look like,” Oregon State athletic director Scott Barnes told The AP.

 Mountain West Commissioner Gloria Nevarez has spoken cautiously in public about the conference’s next moves.